Cindy leant her weight to push open the heavy glass door that bore the words “Jessica Mulgrave, Solicitor” in gold plate at eye height.

 She squealed and he apologised briefly, and pressed on through the throng.

 Then they were gone.
-Pablo was attending to the woman who had been drenched by the wine, showering her with promises to pay the dry cleaning bill.
+Paulo was attending to the woman who had been drenched by the wine, showering her with promises to pay the dry cleaning bill.

 Jessica leant back in her chair and laughed.
 She noticed Jeremy standing by his table looking awkward and lost, still clutching a fork in his hand.